 Q: I can't seem to get my story down to just 150 words, can I submit 300+?

-A: While we recognize it may be difficult to sum up all of your experiences in just a few sentences, we encourage you to stay as close to the 150 recommendation as possible by focusing on what you believe is most impactful for us to know.
+A: While we recognize it may be difficult, to sum up all of your experiences in just a few sentences, we encourage you to stay as close to the 150 recommendations as possible by focusing on what you believe is most impactful for us to know.
 If selected as a finalist, you will have plenty of space to elaborate on your full story in your video.

 Q: My disability is invisible or may not be as "extreme" as someone else, should I still apply?